skvadrik/re2c/src/examples.rst

 The answer is, all input up to the leftmost meaningful pointer.
 Intuitively it seems that it must be ``YYMARKER``: it backups input position of the latest match, so it's always less than or equal to ``YYCURSOR``.
-However, ``YYMARKER`` usage depends on the input: not all control flow paths in lexer ever initialize it.
+However, ``YYMARKER`` is not always used and even when it is, its usage depends on the input: not all control flow paths in lexer ever initialize it.
 Thus for some inputs ``YYMARKER`` is meaningless and should be used with care.
 In practice input rarely consists of one giant lexeme: it is usually a sequence of small lexemes.
 In that case lexer runs in a loop and it is convenient to have a special "lexeme start" pointer.
 It can be used as boundary in ``YYFILL``.

-Our example program will lex a file with strings (probably separated by whitespaces) and count the total number of strings:
+Our example program reads ``stdin`` in chunks of 16 bytes (in real word buffer size is usually ~4Kb) and tries to lex numbers separated by newlines.

 `[03_arbitrary_large_input.re] <examples/03_arbitrary_large_input.re>`_